 Hi, I am Dr. Amanda Martin at Elite Sports Medicine + Orthopedics.
 I specialize in sports medicine injuries and surgery of the hip, knee, shoulder, and elbow.

-I grew up in Tulsa, Oklahoma on a cattle ranch.
-That is where I picked up a lot of my orthopedic tendencies – fixing fences and branding cows.
+I grew up in Tulsa, Oklahoma on a cattle ranch, and that is where I picked up a lot of my orthopedic tendencies.

-When I was younger, I was hurt quite often.
+When I was younger, I was hurt frequently.
 You ever hear the phrase, “give it to Mikey, Mikey will try it”?
 Well, in our household it was “give it to Amanda, Amanda will try it.”
 I was a gymnast, and you could catch me doing many ill-advised flips regularly.

-I was led to orthopedics naturally as I got older.
+I was led to orthopedics as I got older.
 Along with countless doctor visits when I was little, I suffered a severe injury in college that really got me thinking about what I wanted to do.
-I was intrigued with this field in medicine (orthopedics) where you can work with young and healthy people that are hurt and who get better.
+I was intrigued by this field of medicine (orthopedics) where you can work with young and healthy people that are hurt and who get better.

 I did my medical school at Oklahoma State University (Go Pokes).
-Once I graduated medical school, I did my residency in Jew Jersey.
+Once I graduated from medical school, I did my residency in New Jersey.
 I was a small midwestern town girl who took on the big city of New Jersey at the University of Medicine and Dentistry.
-After my residency I started my fellowship at the American Sports Medicine Institute in Birmingham, Alabama.
+After my residency, I started my fellowship at the American Sports Medicine Institute in Birmingham, Alabama.